 6. Set up your video studio

-Becoming a Udemy instructor will require you to get over your fear of technology and/or fear of public speaking if you have either of those!
+When searching how to become a Udemy instructor, you will soon realize that it will require you to get over your fear of technology and/or fear of public speaking if you have either of those!

 7. Create the course

 This aspect is up to you and what you have learned in the previous steps.
-A few tips include:
+A few tips on how to become a Udemy instructor include:

 - Make sure to meet the minimum Udemy requirements: at least 5 lectures and 30 minutes.